jchavezc/jchavezc.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: Below you can find a description of some of the projects I have been worked on.
+description: Below you can find a description of some of the projects I have been working on.
 I try to update them as my work allows me to.
 nav: true
 nav_order: 5
 display_categories: [work, fun]